Interactive Gambling Amendment Bill 2016 – A New Landscape For Online Gambling In Australia

 Has There Been Blowback On This Amendment?

 Yes, hence the inquiry from the Australian Senate.
 The local online poker community rallied to build support for the industry in hopes of showing why it should be legalized.
-The Australian Online Poker Alliance worked to build media attention for the cause and ultimately led to the iGaming community being able to voice their opinions to the Senate.
+The Australian Online Poker Alliance worked to create media attention for the cause and ultimately led to the iGaming community being able to voice their opinions to the Senate.

 Citations